sherySJ/sherySJ/README.md

 # Hi there, I'm SherJan - aka sherySJ 👋

 SherJan here, a second year computer science student studying at Air University.
 I have a passion for Front-End Development and am actively learning and honing my skills in this area ✨.
 I strive to produce top-notch work that not only meets, but exceeds expectations.
 As a proactive learner and a team player, I'm always eager to take on new challenges and collaborate with others to produce projects that truly stand out 💻🌟 .
-I'm excited to continue developing my skills and pushing the boundaries of what's possible 🚀!
+I'm excited to continue developing my skills and pushing the boundaries of what's possible! 🚀

 ---